lcp Skip to Main Content

 Individuals who misuse trazodone often do so by combining it with other substances.
 Mixing substances like trazodone and alcohol can increase a person’s risk of overdose and result in serious consequences.

-Are There Interactions Between Lexapro And Trazodone?
+Are There Interactions Between Lexapro and Trazodone?

 Lexapro, or escitalopram, is another antidepressant medication used to treat depression and generalized anxiety disorder.